Browsing Category

 The last of the United State’s circulating 90% silver coinage was struck in early 1966.
 The country’s final 90% silver quarters rolled off the line in January 1966, while the last 90% silver dimes plunked into fresh mint bags in February of that same year.
 The end for the 1964 dated 90% silver Kennedy half dollars came just a little bit later, in April 1966.

-Old U.S. Silver Morgan & Peace Dollars For Sale
+Old U.S. Silver Morgan & Peace Dollars for Sale on eBay

 During this changeover period in late 1965 to mid 1966, the U.S. Treasury and President LBJ both publicly avowed that the old 90% silver coinage would continue to circulate side-by-side with the new cupro-nickel slugs for many decades to come.
 This was, of course, a great lie.
 Gresham’s Law – which states that bad, debased money drives out good money – ensured that any desirable silver coins would quickly be pulled from circulation.